; Budget 2024-25 - City of Wanneroo

 Given the time it takes to determine the GRV for all properties, there is a delay between the date of valuation and when the GRV comes into effect (when the valuation can be applied to generate rates or charges).
 For local governments in the metropolitan area, this timeframe is 23 months.

 City of Wanneroo GRV rated properties were last valued in August 2021.
-Those valuations will first apply to rates in the 2023/24 financial year.
+Those valuations were first applied to rates in the 2023/24 financial year.

 UV rated properties in the City were revalued in 2022.
-Subsequent changes to property valuations in this category have been applied for the 2023/24 financial year.
+Subsequent changes to property valuations in this category were applied for the 2023/24 financial year.

 More information on property valuations is available on the Landgate website.